-You must have a minimum of 15 hours per week of voluntary or paid employment (off campus applicants must have paid employment) as a Veterinary Nurse, in a veterinary clinic.
-You must also hold a Certificate II or Certificate III in Animal studies or an equivelant qualification before you can apply for this course.
+On campus studies: you must have a minimum of 15 hours per week of voluntary or paid employment (off campus applicants must have paid employment) as a Veterinary Nurse, in a veterinary clinic.
+You must also hold a Certificate II or Certificate III in Animal studies or an equivalent qualification before you can apply for this course.
 To check if you hold an eligible Certificate, please contact us.

 Traineeship applicants must have

 You will require access to a computer with WIFI capabilities, a microphone and camera to attend remote classes

 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.